Ender supports his community in Maicao

 Ender Enrique Fernández helped to build the RHU superstructure classrooms that support the education of Wayuu youth. ©Guidoulloa & Piso18

-In Maicao, Colombia, UNHCR has been supporting Wayuu Venezuelan refugees since the beginning of the refugee crisis nearly ten years ago.
-UNHCR provided temporary shelters for Venezuelan refugees through the Centro de Atención Integral (CAI) transit centre, until the need for emergency shelters was no longer needed.
+In Maicao, Colombia, UNHCR has supported Wayuu Venezuelan refugees since the beginning of the refugee crisis nearly ten years ago.
+UNHCR provided temporary shelters for Venezuelan refugees through the Centro de Atención Integral (CAI) transit centre until emergency shelters were no longer needed.
 With RHU shelters now available from the CAI, UNHCR partnered with the municipal government to repurpose the RHUs as classrooms for Wayuu children from Venezuela.
 On the building of the classrooms for Wayuu children, UNHCR in Colombia said:

-There were changes in the flows of people arriving, including having more of a social network in Colombia, meaning the needs for emergency shelter upon arrival decreased.
-Consequently, UNHCR decided to tailor our services to strengthen processes of local integration, community based protection and socio-economic inclusion.”
+There were changes in the flows of people arriving, including having more of a social network in Colombia, meaning the need for emergency shelter upon arrival decreased.
+Consequently, UNHCR decided to tailor our services to strengthen processes of local integration, community-based protection and socio-economic inclusion.”

 UNHCR Colombia